 Student Activities and Committees

 Duke Divinity School’s community life is enriched by a variety of ongoing and special events planned and coordinated by the Office of Student and Community Life in vibrant partnership with students, faculty, and staff.
-Offerings have included sports events, fellowship meals, exhibitions, “spirit” days, along with workshops, brown-bag discussions, and opportunities for community learning and service.
+Offerings have included sports events, fellowship meals, exhibitions, and “spirit” days, along with workshops, brown-bag discussions, and opportunities for community learning and service.
 The following list represents both long-standing and recent student initiatives.

 For more information about the organizations listed below, including current student leadership, contact the Office of Student and Community Life at (919) 660-3548 unless otherwise noted.